Why is flora important?

 How you can help

 - Planting locally indigenous plants on your property is a great way to help these species.
-The State Flora South Australia nursery offers a variety of plants indigenous to South Australia which can be used for re-vegetating land, windbreaks, coastal plantings and home garden use.
+The Northern and Yorke native plant nursery list provides a range of places where you can purchase native plants locally.

 - Privately owned bush blocks complement conservation areas in providing habitat for native plants and can be formally protected through a heritage agreement.